udnie/dots/README.md

 The **background** image doesn't need to reside in the backgrounds folder unless you're planning to reload it.
 You can save a copy of it to the backgrounds folder using the save button in the background group.
 The copy will have the first 15 characters of the file name plus **'-bkg'** and will set itself as the background replacing the original image.

 An alternative is to have a **3:2** formatted photo in the backgrounds folder that doesn't need cropping.
-Adding it as a background and saving it with a **play** animation will set it to the background when reloaded.
+Adding it as a background and saving it with **play** will set it to the background when reloaded.
 Once a background image has been **set** it can deleted, flopped, or sent to the back if more than one background was set.
-Flat colors can also be used as backgrounds.

-If you plan to run it on a Windows machine you'll need to edit the **paths** dictionary in DotsShared.py.
+If you plan to run it on a Windows machine you'll need to edit the **paths** dictionary in **dotsShared.py**.

-It's not advisable to make changes in the pause mode as interesting, unwanted problems can occur.
+**It's not advisable to attempt changes or make selections when running an animation as interesting and unwanted problems can occur.**

 The **star** in scrollPanel isn't currently designed to be dragged to the canvas, but without it none of this would exist.

 I use the graphicsitem **zValue()** as a means to order the graphic types which share the scene items list.
 There are two functions, toFront() and lastZval() that help to make sure the different types I've created are good neighbors.
-Some types may be applied to multiple screen items such as backgrounds and flats sharing 'bkg'.

 #### types and zValue range
 | scene.item  | type  | zValue |